Ayushburman/I-Think/Topics/Innovation.md

 15. The Ten Faces of Innovation — Tom Kelley
 16. Business Model Generation — Alexander Osterwalder
 17. Steal Like an Artist — Austin Kleon
+18. How to Get Ideas — Jack Foster
+19.